DRIVING RESOURCE EFFICIENCY

 For NECF, a total of 34 Priority Conservation Areas (‘PCAs’) have been identified, totalling more than 18 000 hectares.
 These include nesting sites of endangered bird species, habitats of rare bird species, significant wetland systems and rare plant communities.
 For SCF, a total of eight PCAs have been identified, totalling 6 100 hectares.
 These include indigenous forests, wetland, fynbos and a peat bog.

-Numerous rare, threatened and endangered bird, plant, mammal and fish species have been recorded in PG Bison’s plantations and, wherever necessary and feasible, forest management planning and practices consider and mitigate potential negative impacts of operations on such species and populations.
+Numerous rare, threatened and endangered bird, plant, mammal and fish species have been recorded in PG Bison’s plantations and, wherever necessary and feasible, forest management planning and practices consider and mitigate the potential negative impact of operations on such species and populations.